vackosar/vackosar.github.io/_posts/2022-08-03-Strong-Static-Typing-vs-Weak-Dynamic-Typing.md

 ...
 The type safety part of Python or the lack thereof is huge.
 A lot of the stuff that we did today these grunt work refactors that I'm doing would be a lot scarier in Python.
 Because you'd be like: I don't know if I just broke something.
 We've done 10 things today at least where you'd be like yeah I don't know if that broke something.
-We're in c plus you're like yeah i know i didn't break something.
+We're in C++ you're like: Yeah, I know, I didn't break something.
 <footer class="blockquote-footer"><a href="https://www.youtube.com/watch?v=2J-HIh3kXCQ">Jonathan Blow on strong static typing in refactoring</a></footer>
 </blockquote>